arangodb/docs-hugo/site/content/3.12/data-science/graphml/_index.md

 Node classification is a natural fit for graph databases as it can leverage existing graph analytics insights during model training.
-For instance, if you have performed some community detection, potentially using ArangoDB's built-in Pregel support, you can use these insights as inputs for graph machine learning.
+For instance, if you have performed some community detection, you can use these insights as inputs for graph machine learning.

 #### What is Node Classification